HydrologicEngineeringCenter/cwms-database/README.md

 - build/coverage.html Code coverage in a pretty HTML format.
 - build/coverage.xml Code coverage in a format that TeamCity and others can pick up.
 It is the Cobertura format.

+The tests themselves are simply PL/SQL procedures and the utPLSQL library provides facitilies for assertions and reporting.
+There are multiple test targets called by the root `test` target in ant.
+Each target has a unique set of tests and a specific username to set permissions correctly.

+The full suite of tests usually takes about 5-7 minutes to run.

+When creating a new tests, if the test makes sense to add to an existing file, do so, that is easier.
+If you need to create a new test suite, consider the usage of the code under test and add it to the target with appropriate credentials.

+NOTE: Due to the complexity of the system, we don't currently have a good way to tell the ant targets exactly which tests to run.
+You may edit the build.xml to comment out the tests you don't want while doing your initial work.
+Try to revert the changes before PR submission (unless draft) though we *usually* catch them during review.

+NOTE2: If enough people complain about this I'll take the time to you know, actually see if we can fix that situation.

 ### Modifying the build

 For simple modifications provide a pull request with the build code modified as normal.

-If you want to create a new build configuration you will first need to submit a pull request with the code with the build steps commented out but otherwise generating the new configuration.
-Once everyone agrees on this new step we will merge it into master, which will cause teamcity to generate and link the new configuration, and you will need to continue further on a new branch so that TeamCity can actually run the steps.
-This is a current limitation of TeamCity.

 ### Update scripts and Releases

 - We're not going to bump the version on everything change we'll leave the pom.xml at MAJOR-SNAPSHOT (I think we'll go ahead and push to nexus)
 - We'll keep a running update script: update_18.1.8_to_99_99_99.sql (if you make a change the correct alteration commands should go in there.)
 - When we do a release it will be a PR to a release branch (e.g. v18 or v18.1 or something, still working exactly what out.)
+- We do appreciate developers creating their own update scripts for changes but also understand how difficult that is.

 #### Versioning